The Best Practice Progress Bar and how it contributes to creating amazing checkout experiences

 While progress bar treatments are conventional, checkout experiences are not.
 There are endless variations of checkout experiences, and while it may seem logical that taking money from a consumer can only be done in one or two ways, this is not the case.

-This is what makes progress bars in checkout so important.
+This is what makes checkout progress bars so important.

-Rule #1 in simplifying complicated tasks in an impersonal medium (such as online retail) is to apply extra effort in creating guiding elements to pull consumers through a process.
+Rule #1 in simplifying complicated tasks is to apply extra effort in creating guiding visual elements to pull consumers through a process.

 Consider a physical retail setting where a consumer must follow multiple steps to complete a purchase, guided by retail staff —a “human progress bar”.
-Checking out in store appears easy because there is always someone accessible to help and lead the process.
+Checking out in store is easy because a human employee always leads and owns the "money-taking" process.

 Best Practice Characteristics:

-- It must be positioned at the top of the page (located below the header).
+1. It must be positioned at the top of the page (located below the header).
 Eye-tracking studies verify this region of the page is where the eye lands first when consumers move on to new pages.
-Due to all the benefits (stated above) the progress bar must always reside above the fold across all screens.

-- Each step must display as a clickable element (once a step is completed).
-This is done to facilitate back steps.
+2. Each step of the progress bar must display as a clickable element (once a step is completed).
+This is done to facilitate, support and simplify back steps.

-- As the consumer progresses through the checkout, the progress bar must visually change to indicate progress.
-These visual changes must be clear and obvious.
+3. As the consumer progresses through the checkout, the progress bar must visually change to indicate progress.
+These visual changes must be clear.
 Not subtle.

-- The titles in the progress bar must match the titles on each checkout page.
-This visual continuity assists with the benefits stated above.
+4. The titles in the progress bar must match the titles in each checkout step.
+This matches the progress bar to each page of the checkout.

-- As a step is completed, apply visually validation cues to inform the consumer the system has captured all the information and it's been entered correctly.
+5. As a step is completed, visual validation cues inform the consumer that the system ("system" = eCommerce platform) has captured all the information needed to complete that step.
 This is achieved by introducing "tick" elements within the progress bar (see Figure 6).

 Figure 6